ianchi/ESpression/README.md

 let result = staticEval.evaluate(ast, {a:1, b:2, c:3});
 ```

-This preset can return Esprima compatible AST (ExpressionStatetments inside a Program Body), or .
+This preset can return Esprima compatible AST (ExpressionStatements inside a Program Body), or .
 All ES5 expressions are supported, except for function expressions (as it would require to parse statements in the body).
 Most ES6 features are also supported:

 - template literals
 - tagged template expressions
 - array spread operator
 - object literal: shorthand and computed properties
+- arrow function expressions (only with *expression* body)

 To evaluate the AST you can provide a context object whose properties are visible as variables inside the expression.